-The following degree trends data provide analysis of bachelor's degrees in international business in Maryland.
-It does not include analysis of business programs with concentrations, tracks, specializations, or minors in finance because MHEC does not track enrollment or degree data at those levels.
+The following degree trends data provide analysis of bachelor's degrees in management or organizational leadership in Maryland.
+They do not include analysis of business programs with concentrations, tracks, specializations, or minors in management or organizational leadership because MHEC does not track enrollment or degree data at those levels.